 This step is important to plan out what your design will look like.
-You can fix any issues in this step, rather than after glueing the rocks or pebbles in place.
-If your using twigs or branches you can use a piece of tape to keep it in place for this step
+You can fix any issues in this step, rather than after gluing the rocks or pebbles in place.
+If you’re using twigs or branches you can use a piece of tape to keep it in place for this step

 3. Once you are happy with your final design, it’s time to glue it on!
 Take each rock one at a time, put some glue on it, and place it back in its place on the cardstock.

-If you’re using the Aleene’s glue, it takes a couple minutes to dry so you can still move the rocks around for a couple minutes.
-If your using Krazy glue, it dries instantly so you have to make sure you put it in the right place on the first try.
+If you’re using the Aleene’s glue, it takes a couple of minutes to dry so you can still move the rocks around for a couple of minutes.
+If you’re using Krazy glue, it dries instantly so you have to make sure you put it in the right place on the first try.

-4. Once your done gluing all your rocks, Glue the branch/twigs next.
+4. Once you’re done gluing all your rocks, Glue the branch/twigs next.

 5. I also decided to make a pebble art swing with a girl on it.
 You can take a look at a close up of the picture to see what I used to make it.

-6. Once your done gluing everything, make sure you sign your art piece then let the glue dry.
-Once dry you can put the frame backing (with your pebble art glued onto it) back into your Shadow box frame.
+6. Once you’re done gluing everything, make sure you sign your art piece then let the glue dry.
+Once dry you can put the frame backing (with your pebble art glued onto it) back into your Shadowbox frame.
 It’s ready to hang, gift or display!